Book Discussions

 We’re excited to share a mix of online author talks from New York Times Best Selling Authors and a Pulitzer Prize winning historian this summer.
 Click here for details on each talk and to register for other upcoming talks.
 Each event will include the opportunity for you to ask your questions.
 Each author’s book can be picked up at the circulation desk.

-Nature’s Book Club- meets the last Monday of the month at 6:30 pm
+Second Monday Book Club- meets the second Monday of the month at 11:00 am

 Nonfiction Book Group – meets the first Tuesday of each month at 1:00 pm